Do you want to get rid of that dreaded belly fat?

 Body Fat Percentage And Belly Fat

-In general, you need a relatively low body fat percentage before the most of the fat is stripped away from your belly.
+In general, you need a relatively low body fat percentage before the fat is stripped away from your belly.

 This is because fat is distributed around your whole body, and some of that fat around your belly is just one of the last places fat is burned off.